da380/PartIIStatistics/README.md

 - Hypothesis tests.
 - Parameter estimation.

-# Download and installation
+## Download and installation

-The files with repository can be downloaded by clicking the green button that says `code`
+The files with repository can be downloaded by clicking the green button that says `code` and selecting the option `Download Zip`.
+Once the zip file is downloaded, your computer will be able to uncompress it and you can save the files to a suitable location.
+Only standard python packages are used that you will likely have installed.
+But for reference, you will need:

+- `matplotlib`
+- `numpy`
+- `scipy`